 Step-by-Step Process

-- Use whole milk for the creamiest results
+Use whole milk for the creamiest texture.

 Method 2: The Whisk and Stovetop Technique